 - Red oak is readily available at home centers – not the place that the very serious woodworker gets his/her lumber.
 Home center lumber = bad.

-- Red oak via the home center is often cut to yield the most lumber from the tree at the loest cost; a process know as plain sawn.
-Better is reift sawn or quarter sawn – these two techniques yield boards with more pleasing grain.
+- Red oak via the home center is often cut to yield the most lumber from the tree at the lowest cost; a process known as plain sawn.
+Better is rift sawn or quarter sawn – these two techniques yield boards with more pleasing grain.
 The grain of plain sawn wood can be quite ugly.

 I use red oak because I am an impatient woodworker.
 Why purchase rough sawn lumber when a perfectly good hardwood like red oak is available already surfaced on all four sides?
 Home center lumber means I don’t have to go to all the trouble of planning lumber myself.
 Over time, I most likely will change my ways when it comes to premium woods like cherry, walnut and figured maple, but for now, I simply carefully pick red oak boards for the best grain possible.